 3. Code or no code

 If you’re an experienced developer or data scientist, you may be happy to roll up.
 Your sleeves and create custom code that supports your every desire.
-If you’re a digital marketing, though, you may want something that skips the hardcore programming part.
-Instead, you’ll want to opt for a code-free solution that allows you to create your map in a graphical, drag-and-drop style, hiding all of the complex code behind the proverbial curtain.
+If you’re a digital marketer, though, you may want something that skips the hardcore programming part.
+Instead, you’ll want to opt for a code-free solution that allows you to create your data map in a graphical, drag-and-drop style, hiding all of the complex code behind the proverbial curtain.

 Speaking of digital marketers…